 Dr Victoria Fawcett (Astronomer PDRA)

-I am currently a Research Associate at Newcastle University working with Dr Chris Harrison.
+I am currently a Research Associate at Newcastle University.

 I am an observational astronomer interested in the multi-wavelength properties of active galaxies.
-My main research focus is dust reddened quasars and whether these are a link in galaxy evolution.
+My main research focus is dust reddened quasars and exploring whether these are an important link in galaxy evolution.

 I am part of the Multi-object Optical and Near-IR spectrograph (MOONS) collaboration, which will have first light in 2025.
 I am also involved in the Dark Energy Spectroscopic Instrument (DESI) collaboration, exploring the spectroscopic properties of red quasars.

-My PhD explored the radio properties of red quasars and how these compare to typical blue quasars.
+My PhD explored the radio and spectroscopic properties of red quasars and how these compare to typical blue quasars.

 I enjoy getting involved with outreach and currently hold an STFC Spark Award for the project Space Investigators: Astronomy in the North East.